-Behaviour and Analysis have carried out a survey for Irish Water which has revealed that over half of the Irish population acknowledge that they waste water.
+Behaviour and Analysis have carried out a survey for Irish Water which has revealed that over half of the Irish population acknowledge that they wastewater.
 While a quarter of the public believe that they don’t need to conserve water because of how much it rains.

-Irish Water are launching a conservation plan to encourage the public to cut down on excess water usage due to the economical and environmental cost and the need to safeguard the water supply for the future.
+Irish Water are launching a conservation plan to encourage the public to cut down on excess water usage due to the economic and environmental cost and the need to safeguard the water supply for the future.

 “Each day in Ireland, 1.7 billion litres of water is collected, treated and pumped around a vast network of pipes to homes, businesses, hospitals and farms.”